2010 Stoke-on-Trent City Council election

-Elections to Stoke-on-Trent City Council took place on 6 May 2010, coinciding with the national General election.
+Elections to Stoke-on-Trent City Council, Stoke-on-Trent, Staffordshire, England, took place on 6 May 2010, coinciding with the national General election.
 One third - 20 seats - of the council were up for election.

 Election result

 After the election, the parties were represented thus: Labour 27 seats; Conservative 8 seats; British National Party 5 seats; Liberal Democrat 5 seats; Others 15 seats.
 Although Labour had greatly improved its position, becoming the largest party, the council remained in no overall control.